api-platform/docs/admin/getting-started.md

 ## Creating the Admin

-Edit the `src/App.js` file like the following:
+Edit the `src/App.js` file the following way:

 ```javascript
 import React from 'react';